History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 2. Mercury: Mercury gets released from coal-fired power plants and industrial operations, where it sinks into water reservoirs and then passes through food system levels.

-3. Pesticides: The agricultural chemicals atrazine and glyphosate act as pesticides, and they interfere with the endocrine system's functions and cause reproductive disorders.
+3. Pesticides: The agricultural chemicals atrazine and glyphosate act as pesticides.
+They interfere with the endocrine system's functions and cause reproductive disorders.

 4. Chlorine Byproducts: Disinfecting water with chlorine can produce chemical compounds known as DBPs or trihalomethanes (THMs), which increase the risk of cancer development in people.

-5. Pharmaceuticals: The presence of pharmaceutical products inside water treatment facilities through wastewater contains antibiotics and hormones, creating health risks for aquatic creatures and humans.
+5. Pharmaceuticals: Pharmaceutical products, such as antibiotics and hormones, are present in wastewater from water treatment facilities, creating health risks for aquatic creatures and humans.

 What is the #1 Pollutant of Freshwater in the U.S.?